Skip to main content

 InputCommentsDefault

 Service URLThe Service URL (also referred to as Base URI) to send requests to the Bot Framework.
 Varies per bot channel and region.
+Use https://directline.botframework.com/ for Direct Line connections.

-API VersionVersion of the API to call3
+API VersionThe version of the Bot Framework API to call.3

-Bot IDIdentifier of the Bot receiving requests
+Bot IDThe unique identifier of the bot receiving requests.

 Get Conversation Members